Direct Collapse to Precursors of Supermassive Black Hole Seeds:Radiation-feedback-generated Outflows: Introduction

-where $M_{\rm 5,SMS}$ is the SMS mass in units of $10^5\,\rm M_\odot$, $\beta$ is the cross-section of the radiation--accreting matter interaction in units of the Thomson cross section, which depends on the energy band of radiation, and $\eta$ is the radiative efficiency which is typically taken as $\sim 0.1$ when the SMBH is present.
+where $R_{\rm SMS}\sim 1.3\times 10^{-5}$\,pc is the central accumulation radius for $M_{\rm SMS} = 10^5\,M_\odot$ used in this work, $\beta$ is the cross-section of the radiation--accreting matter interaction in units of the Thomson cross section, which depends on the energy band of radiation, and $\eta$ is the radiative efficiency which is typically taken as $\sim 0.1$ when the SMBH is present.
 However, before the horizon is established, as in the case of interest here, $\eta\sim 1$, because all the radiation can escape in principle, and not be absorbed by the horizon.
+In other words, we define the efficiency of conversion with respect to the kinetic energy of accretion.

-Accretion onto the central object means that a growing accretion disk will form around, as some angular momentum will be present in the accretion flow.
+Accretion onto the central object means that a growing accretion disk will form, as some angular momentum will be present in the accretion flow.
 Gravitational torques become inefficient in the vicinity of the central massive object \citep{shlosman16}.
 Previous studies have shown that super-Eddington accretion could be realized when the photon diffusion time scale is shorter than the advection time scale, and radiation is trapped in the optically-thick accretion flow \citep{begelman78,abramowicz88,jiao11,sadowski11,jiang14,kitaki18,feng19}.
-Observations also hint at the appearances of a supercritical accretion in AGN \citep{wang14,du15,du16,cackett20,tortosa21}.
+Observations also hint at the appearance of a supercritical accretion in AGN \citep{wang14,du15,du16,cackett20,tortosa21}.
 The released luminosity can reach the Eddington luminosity, and the radiative feedback will have a strong effect on the gas feeding and mass supply \citep[e.g.,][]{wang99,ohsuga05,sadowski16,inayoshi16,kitaki18}.

-Numerical simulations have shown that gravitational collapse within the DM haloes can be divided in two phases: the optically-thin outer region extending down to $\sim 10^{-4}$\,pc, and the innermost optically-thick phase which requires the radiation transfer on-the-fly.
+Numerical simulations have shown that gravitational collapse within the DM haloes can be divided into two phases: the optically-thin outer region extending down to $\sim 10^{-4}$\,pc, and the innermost optically-thick phase which requires the radiation transfer on-the-fly.
 To circumvent this, the inner accretion flow is usually approximated by the adiabatic equation of state \citep[e.g.,][]{becerra15,becerra18}.
 However, the validity of this approximation was never justified.
-The 3-D radiation transfer has been only recently implemented and has shown that evolution pattern differs in this case from the adiabatic one \citep{luo18,ardaneh18}.
+The 3-D radiation transfer has been only recently implemented and has shown that the evolution pattern differs in this case from the adiabatic one \citep{luo18,ardaneh18}.
 Note also the 2-D radiation transfer implemented by \citet{sugimura18}, who modeled the subsequent formation of the disk and its evolution using a subgrid model.